Large-$N$ Free Energy of Chiral $\mathcal{N}=2$ Chern-Simons-Matter Theories

 Our scheme need not access \emph{all} saddles.
-For other chiral quivers dual to AdS$_4\times M^{1,1,1}$ and AdS$_4\times Q^{2,2,2}$, we did not find $N^{3/2}$ scaling; this may indicate additional complex saddles outside the basin of attraction of our procedure, or the absence of an M-theory phase for those Chern--Simons quivers at large $N$.
+For other chiral quivers dual to AdS$_4\times M^{1,1,1}$ and AdS$_4\times Q^{2,2,2}$, we did not find $N^{3/2}$ scaling; this may indicate additional complex saddles outside the basin of attraction of our procedure, or the absence of an M-theory phase for those Chern-Simons quivers at large $N$.

 More broadly, the same framework can be used to compute supersymmetric indices that capture the microstate degeneracy of AdS$_4\times Y_7$ black holes.